Förderjahr 2024 / Stipendium Call #19 / ProjektID: 7413 / Projekt: Optimizing Hybrid Workflows for Cloud-Based Quantum Computation

 A short background about quantum computing

 Quantum computers, on the other hand, use quantum systems such as individual photons, ions, or electrons to encode information in quantum bits (qubits).
-For instance, a qubit can be defined by the horizontal and vertical polarization states of a photon or two distinct energy levels of an ion.
-Following the physical laws of quantum mechanics, qubits can exist in a superposition of states, allowing them to represent 0, 1, or any combination of these two states "at the same time".
+For instance, a qubit can be defined by the horizontal and vertical polarization states of a photon or by two distinct energy levels of an ion.
+Following the physical laws of quantum mechanics, qubits can exist in a superposition of states, allowing them to represent 0, 1, or any combination of these two states "at the same time"*.

 The promise of quantum speed-up